rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 `clone`, but `x` is still valid and wasn’t moved into `y`.

-The reason is that types such as integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
+The reason is that types such as integers that have a known size at compile time are складd entirely on the stack, so copies of the actual values are quick to make.
 That means there’s no reason we would want to prevent `x` from being valid after we create the variable `y`.
 In other words, there’s no difference between deep and shallow copying here, so calling `clone` wouldn’t do anything different from the usual shallow copying, and we can leave it out.

-Rust has a special annotation called the `Copy` trait that we can place on types that are stored on the stack, as integers are (we’ll talk more about traits in Chapter 10).
+Rust has a special annotation called the `Copy` trait that we can place on types that are складd on the stack, as integers are (we’ll talk more about traits in Chapter 10).
 If a type implements the `Copy` trait, variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.